I Feel Like I Hate My Mom! What Do I Do?

 Why do mothers not like their daughters?

-Some mothers want to be their daughters best friends rather than a parent.
+Some mothers want to be their daughters' best friends rather than parents.
 This can dramatically impact the family life of everyone involved.
 While it is perfectly alright to be best friends with your daughter, you need to be a parent first and make sure that you are a role model that she can depend on for both sympathy and discipline.

 It depends.
 Every mother/child bond is different.
-You may say that the relationship with mother was great as a first born, and another person may say that the relationship with my mother was horrific, as a first born.
+You may say that the relationship with your mother was great as a firstborn, and another person may say that the relationship with my mother was horrific, as a firstborn.

-Is it OK to yell at your child?
+Is it okay to yell at your child?

-Sometimes the only way you can get your point across is to yell at your child; however, you need to realize that if you constantly yell at a child you will harm your relationship and your child may find it hard to attempt communicating with you about important matters, for fear of being yelled at again.
+Sometimes, the only way to get your point across is to yell at your child.
+However, you need to realize that if you constantly yell at a child you will harm your relationship and your child may find it hard to attempt communicating with you about important matters, for fear of being yelled at again.

 Some children do grow up in a household where there is emotional abuse from constant yelling.
 They can develop bad feelings and grow up saying,“ I hate my mother because she yelled at me all the time.”
 Others grow up having eating disorders because of the stress of their home environment.
 Yelling occasionally will not harm your child long term, but making it a habit is unhealthy for both of you.
 Each of you may want to find a therapist to work on your relationship before it becomes toxic and unhealthy.